 As a healthcare professional, you have autonomous control over your work responsibilities.
 In many cases, your work activity is primarily governed by a job description, and you perform your tasks based on deadlines, processes, and procedures.
 Unless an emergency arises, you can work at your own pace and accomplish the goals you desire, based on your own performance and motivation.

 As a manager, circumstances and situations control your action flow.
 The organizational contribution your department makes is the main factor in determining your workflow and your daily responsibilities.
 As emergencies arise, you must mobilize your entire department and determine who will work to attain specific objectives.
-Flexibility is a key factor in your success; ...
+Flexibility is a key factor in ...